UCB-MIDS/w241/week_11/yoga_mississippi_banks_did.md

 ![](yoga_mississippi_banks_did_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-If we belived the parallel trends assumption, then the difference in the number of banks in business in the pre-treatment period (that is, 1929) should continue to exist later.
+If we believed the parallel trends assumption, then the difference in the number of banks in business in the pre-treatment period (that is, 1929) should continue to exist later.

 ``` r
 difference_of_banks_in_business <- banks_long[